jianghao-zhang/Numpy-Convolutional-Neural-Network/data/Readme.md

 -The 4 datasets are too large to upload.
--If you want to download these dataset, please click the following link:
+-If you want to download these dataset, please click the following link: https://pan.baidu.com/s/1uuJM4679sf4OuxBTGZbDuw
+-The extraction code is: __**fhsn**__